tableau/extension-filter-bookmarks/README.md

 ## Support
 Paid Tableau users can contact the Tableau Technical Support team for help.

-For any local build or code related questions, please post to the [Issues](https://github.com/tableau/extension-filter-bookmarks/issues) tab here.
+For any local build or code related questions, please post to the [Issues](https://github.com/tableau/extension-filter-bookmarks/issues) tab here for community level support.